ludovicocaldara/misc-labs/ebr-online/ebr/human-resources/README.md

 SQL>
 ```

-## Base Tables and Editioning Views
-The set of scripts that install the `HR` schema is different from the default one.
+## Some helper procedures to deal with editions
+In a production environment, the management of editions is usually a DBA task.

+Some operations like `CREATE EDITION`, `DROP EDITION`, `ALTER DATABASE DEFAULT EDITION`, etc., require elevated privileges that should not be granted to normal users.
+For CI/CD testing, and therefore for production environments that rolled out with CI/CD pipelines, these procedures using `AUTHID DEFINER` will facilitate the integration without executing anything as DBA.
+Keep in mind, editions are shared among all schemas in the database, therefore all the schemas must belong to the same application and follow the same edition scheme.
+Different applications should be separated in different databases (or PDBs).

-The file `hr_main.sql` creates a procedure to let users create editions and use them.
+The file `hr_main.sql` creates these procedure to let users manage and use editions themselves.
 ```
 REM ======================================================
-REM procedure to create editions as ADMIN (with AUTHID definer) and grant for self-grant REM ====================================================== create or replace procedure create_edition (edition_name varchar2) authid definer
+REM procedure to create editions as ADMIN (with AUTHID definer) and grant to invoker REM ====================================================== create or replace procedure create_edition (edition_name varchar2) authid definer